dlang/DIPs/DIPs/DIP-4NNN-QFS.md

 ## Breaking Changes and Deprecations

 Code that uses `@gc` as a user-defined attribute potentially breaks.
-However, such breakage is unlikely the addition of `@gc` as the opposite of `@nogc` is likely anticipated.
+However, such breakage is unlikely because the addition of `@gc` as the opposite of `@nogc` is likely anticipated.

 ## Copyright & License
 Copyright © 2024 by Quirin F. Schroll